vinod-amagi/amgdoc/epg/amagi-epg-format.md

 In case of day-wise output, the output file name includes the date of the EPG.
 In case of multiple days, the output file name stays the same but an updated file is delivered every day.

-e.g. For a channel XYZ, the day-wise output is XYZ2020-11-27.xml and consolidated output is XYZ.xml.
+e.g. For a channel `XYZ`, the day-wise output is `XYZ2020-11-27.xml` and consolidated output is `XYZ.xml`.
 </p>

 ### Delivery Window

-EPG is delivered for (current day - 1 day) to (current day + 7 days) by default.
+EPG is delivered for `(current day - 1 day)` to `(current day + 7 days)` by default.
 This can be extended to 30 days, subject to schedule availability from the content partners.

 ### Delivery Frequency
-EPG is delivered at a maximum frequency of every 6 hours.
+EPG is delivered at a maximum frequency of `every 6 hours`.
 As a bare minimum, at least once a day the EPG will be updated (to accommodate the current + n days sliding window).

 ### Delivery Mechanism